F5Networks/f5-ci-docs/docs/kubernetes/index.rst

 General Prerequisites
 ---------------------

-The F5 Kubernetes Integration's documentation set assumes that you:
+The F5 Integration for Kubernetes documentation set assumes that you:

 - already have a `Kubernetes cluster`_ running;
 - are familiar with the `Kubernetes dashboard`_ and `kubectl`_ ;